-Do not use discs with adhesive labels.
-The label can curl up and cause the disc to jam in the unit.
-SKIP - Each time you press and release the $\blacktriangleright$ side of the skip bar, the player skips forward to the beginning of the next track.
-Press and release the $\blacksquare \blacktriangleleft$ side of the bar to skip backward to the beginning of the current track.
+To Change or Select Tracks SKIP - Each time you press and release the ▶▶I side of the skip bar, the player skips forward to the beginning of the next track.
+Press and release the I◄ side of the bar to skip backward to the beginning of the current track.
 Press it again to skip to the beginning of the previous track.